naurffxiv/naur/services/moddingway/README.md

 ## Development recommendations

 ### First time setup
-We recommend getting a [virtual environment](https://docs.python.org/3/library/venv.html) set up for python before you start development.
-All required packages to run the application are defined in `requirements.txt`
+You will need to create a personal verion of the moddingway bot via Discord's developer portal in order to run a version of the application locally.
+To do this, you can follow Step 1 of [Discord's Getting Started](https://discord.com/developers/docs/quick-start/getting-started#step-1-creating-an-app) tutorial.

 When you first are setting up the application, copy the file titled `.env_example` to be `.env`, and configure the missing enviornment variables.
 To add the bot account to your server, you can follow the [discord.py instructions](https://discordpy.readthedocs.io/en/stable/discord.html).
 The server that you use for development also will need to have a channel where the bot will output logging messages, and will need to have the following roles set up, in this priority order
 * Mod